Sustainable Communities Planning Grants now available!

 How to Apply:

-Grant applications must be received by 4:30 p.m.
-June 2.
+Grant applications must be received by 4:30 p.m. on June 2.
 Electronic submissions are preferred.
 Applications should be submitted to Bahareh.vanBoekhold@state.de.us attached as a PDF.
-Paper submissions may be sent to the Delaware Division of Energy & Climate, ATTN: Bahareh van Boekhold, State Street Commons Suite 5A, 100 W. Water Street, Dover, DE 19904.
+Paper submissions may be sent to DNREC Division of Energy & Climate, ATTN: Bahareh van Boekhold, State Street Commons Suite 5A, 100 W. Water Street, Dover, DE 19904.

 Please review all of the following resources carefully.
-An informational webinar will be held on March 14, 2017 to review the program and take questions from potential applicants.
-Check back for time and access code.
-For all other questions, please contact the Division of Energy & Climate at 302-735-3491, or email Bahareh.vanBoekhold@state.de.us.
+An informational webinar will be held on Tuesday, March 14, 2017 to review the program and take questions from potential applicants.
+See above for times and access information.
+For all other questions, please contact the Division of Energy & Climate at 302-735-3480, or email Bahareh.vanBoekhold@state.de.us.

 About DNREC's Sustainable Planning Section